-The above data doesn’t provide any useful information to us and hence I performed Ngram search on these words (Innovation, Improvement, PDCA and added Deming also) to check the number of books written on these subjects.
-Below is the trend. .
-The ‘Deming’ line shows an interesting bump in the decade of 1990-2000 , which perhaps had some effect on PDCA curve as well.
+The above data doesn’t provide any useful information to us and hence I performed Ngram search on these words (Innovation, Improvement, PDCA and added Deming too) to check the number of books written on these subjects.
+Below is the trend.
+The ‘Deming’ line shows an interesting bump in the decade of 1990-2000, which perhaps had some effect on PDCA curve as well.
 Interestingly the slope of the curve for innovation increases after the peak of Deming.

-Armed with this information, I did some deeper dive on the information that google was throwing.
-The tone of the top few google results for ‘PDCA and continuous Improvement’ was dominantly to explain PDCA and its role in achieving continuous improvement.
+Armed with this information, I dived deeper on these subjects.
+The tone of top few google results for ‘PDCA and continuous Improvement’ was dominantly to explain PDCA and its role in achieving continuous improvement.
 There were a few case studies and a few offerings of consultants.
-Interestingly there was one that explained the difference between PDCA and 6 sigma.
+Interestingly there was one that explained the difference between PDCA and 6-sigma.
 On the other hand, the top few results for ‘PDCA and Innovation’ were surprising and unfortunately misleading.
 They were thrown by google simply because the authors had chosen ‘innovation’ as one of the tag words while uploading their documents although the contents had nothing about innovation.
 A few documents were on the debate between PDCA, continuous improvement and innovation.

 We know that W. Edwards Deming, in the 1950’s, proposed that business processes should be analyzed and measured to identify sources of variations that cause products to deviate from customer requirements.
 As a teacher, Deming created a (rather oversimplified) diagram to illustrate this continuous process, commonly known as the PDCA cycle.
-Deming recommended that business processes be placed in a continuous feedback loop so that managers can identify and change the parts of the process that need improvements I strongly believe that Deming did not limit the PDCA to improvement but perhaps because the need of the hour at that time for companies was to focus on continuous improvement and improve the quality standards of manufacturing companies, the bond between PDCA and improvement became stronger.
-It got reinforced with the publishing of successful case studies and the phenomenal results obtained by most Japanese companies.
-I don’t know if people tried to use PDCA for innovations at that time or not but unfortunately, in absence of data I would conclude that they either didn’t try or failed to get noteworthy results.
-No wonder in the carrot diagram above, the themes in ‘PDCA and innovation’ have no reflection of various aspects of innovation.
+Deming recommended that business processes be placed in a continuous feedback loop so that managers can identify and change the parts of the process that need improvements.
+I strongly believe that Deming did not limit the PDCA to improvement but perhaps because the need of the hour at that time for his target companies was to focus on continuous improvement and improve the quality standards of manufacturing companies, the bond between PDCA and improvement became stronger.
+It got reinforced with the publication of successful case studies and phenomenal results obtained by most Japanese companies.
+I don’t know if people tried to use PDCA for innovations at that time but unfortunately, in absence of data I would conclude that they either they didn’t try or failed to get noteworthy results.
+No wonder in the carrot diagram above, the themes in ‘PDCA and innovation’ have no reflection of any aspect of innovation.

-Let us now look at PDCA with some more details and also look at the tools that are used to rotate the PDCA cycle:
+Let us now look at PDCA with some more details along with the tools that are used to rotate the PDCA cycle:

 Plan: Identify the problem and analyze data/information to find the root cause.
 Tools like process mapping/flow chart, ‘fishbone’ diagram (cause and effect diagrams), Pareto analysis, 5 whys, frequency charts etc. are helpful to find the root cause(s) of the problem.
-Develop and test a potential solution.
-Explore different possible solutions.
+Develop hypotheses about what the issues may be and decide which one to test.
+Explore different possible solutions, develop and test a potential solution.
 This could involve experimental design, conflict resolution or other approaches.
-Develop an implementation plan for the selected solution

-Do: Communicate the implementation plan to all concerned and execute the solution as per the plan.
-Review the progress and repeat the test if needed.
+Do: Communicate the implementation plan to all concerned and try the solution as a Pilot as per the plan.
+Gather test data, Review the progress and repeat the test if needed.

-Having studied and analyzed the prevailing perception using the information available on the web about PDCA, I will now like to share my views and explain the reasons for this perception about weak connection between PDCA and innovation.
+Having studied and analyzed the perception and facts about PDCA, I will now share my views and explain the reasons for this perception about weak connection between PDCA and innovation.

-There is no doubt that PDCA is used by companies in situations that need continuous improvement.
-As mentioned earlier, the concept started at the time when the focus in companies was on continuous improvement and make quality products.
-It gave fabulous success to companies and companies in the later years started using it to create a culture of continuous improvement.
-Successful case studies and conferences reinforces this adoption of PDCA.
-The question is: “Does PDCA trigger, enable and support innovations?”
+As mentioned earlier, PDCA started at the time when focus in companies was to make continuous improvement to manufacture better quality products.
+It was very successful and as a result, it was used as a program to create a culture of continuous improvement.
+Successful case studies and conferences reinforced this adoption of PDCA.
+The question is: “Does PDCA trigger, enable and support innovations too?”

-I would suggest that that getting entrenched in PDCA with the prime objective of driving continuous improvement could create a culture in the long term that might not deliver innovations.
+Getting entrenched in PDCA with the prime objective of driving continuous improvement will create a culture that may not be able to deliver innovations.
 When I checked with some of the experts of PDCA, I came to know that typical PDCA cycles are of a few days or few weeks.
 Only in some complex cases which needs in-depth data collection and analysis, the cycle could last 3-6 months.
 The ‘C’ stage of PDCA checks if the outcome was delivered as per expectations.
-If it didn’t deliver, the focus is mostly on how well the plan was executed.
+If it didn’t deliver, the focus is mostly on how well the plan was made and executed.
 It is extremely rare that the adequacy of the Plan itself is questioned.

-Let me highlight problem associated with ‘D’ while using PDCA approach for innovation.
+Let me highlight a reason why PDCA approach is not able to drive innovations.
 In most innovation projects, the time gap between P and C is expected to be large (means that ‘D’ is comparatively longer for innovation projects).
 It could be months and years and surely it is much more that what one would expect for continuous improvement projects.
-This large time gap has a negative effect on ‘D’ as managers prioritize those projects where the ‘D’ is comparatively shorter, which would contribute in making them effective in the eyes of their superiors and fetch better performance appraisals for that year.
+This large time gap has a negative effect on ‘D’ as managers prioritize those projects where the ‘D’ is comparatively shorter, which would contribute in making them effective in the eyes of their superiors and fetch better performance appraisals.

 Now let me come to the second problem, which is associated with ‘Plan’.
-In most cases, the P for continuous improvement projects mostly need linear thinking.
-This is perhaps the reason why stretch targets have been advocated strongly under the TQM/Deming Assessment program.
-In my view, ‘P’ is most crucial for innovation projects too and I believe that we need to be unreasonable and non-linear most of the times while making ‘P’ for innovations.
-The content of ‘P’, which is the first stage of PDCA predominantly decides if the outcome of the project would result in an innovation or not.
-I believe that while continuous improvement on a regular basis is necessary for any company to make better profits, Innovation is equally crucial for the long-term survival – although the frequency of innovations would be less than that of continuous improvement.
+In most cases, the P for continuous improvement projects need linear thinking.
+It is perhaps for this reason that TQM/Deming assessment advocates use of stretch targets.
+‘Plan’ is most crucial for innovation projects and I believe that we need to be unreasonable and non-linear while making ‘Plan’ for innovations.
+The content of ‘P’, which is the first stage of PDCA, by and large decides if the outcome of the project would result in an innovation or not.
+I believe that while continuous improvement on a regular basis is necessary for any company to improve throughput and profits, Innovation is equally crucial – although the frequency of innovations would be less than that of continuous improvement.
 To draw an analogy from the game of cricket, (and would be true in all other sports), taking singles and twos are equally or even more important than hitting fours and sixes (Read portfolio of Indian cricketer MS Dhoni).